Jean Garcia

-Jessica Anne Rodriguez Maitim (born August 22, 1969), better known as Jean Garcia ([ˈdʒin gaɾˈsia]), is a Filipino television actress, model and dancer, who hails from Angeles City.
-She is best known as the country's "Ultimate Kontrabida" for her remarkable portrayal as Madam Claudia Buenavista in the original version of Pangako Sa 'Yo and as Miss Minchin in the 1995 live-action remake of Sarah...
+Jessica Anne Rodriguez Maitim (born August 22, 1969), better known as Jean Garcia ([ˈdʒin gaɾˈsia]), is a Filipino actress.
+She is known as Madam Claudia Buenavista in the original version of Pangako Sa 'Yo and as Miss Minchin in the 1995 live-action remake of Sarah...
 Ang Munting Prinsesa.

-Garcia is easily one of the most recognizable and celebrated female antagonists in Philippine film and television.
-She is a recipient of a Gawad Urian Award, Golden Screen Award and has received multiple nominations from FAMAS Awards.
+Garcia is a recipient of a Gawad Urian Award, Golden Screen Award and has received multiple nominations from FAMAS Awards.

-Biography
+Early life

 She attended Trinity University of Asia (formerly Trinity College of Quezon City) in Quezon City until she was discovered in a noontime show Kalatog Pinggan.
-She has two children, Jennica Garcia and Kotaro.

 Career

-Her most famous role was in the soap opera Pangako Sa 'Yo (2000) where she played antagonist Madam Claudia Buenavista.
-Her next landmark role is in the critically acclaimed Kay Tagal Kang Hinintay (2002) as Lady Morganna.
-She also starred in the first musical fantaserye Kampanerang Kuba, and the cooking show Makuha Ka sa Tikim.
+In the drama Pangako Sa 'Yo (2000) she played antagonist Madam Claudia Buenavista.
+Her next role was in Kay Tagal Kang Hinintay (2002) as Lady Morganna.
+She also starred in the first musical fantaserye Kampanerang Kuba and the cooking show Makuha Ka sa Tikim.
 She moved to ABS-CBN's rival network GMA Network, playing villainous roles in primetime shows like Impostora, La Vendetta, Majika and others.
 She is recently in the said network's newest telefantasya, Dyesebel.
 Garcia played Abresia in Gagambino.

 She was the cover of FHM Philippines' October 2008 issue.
 Garcia played "Sister Maria Belonia" in Shake, Rattle & Roll X, a Metro Manila Film Festival (MMFF) entry.
 After Gagambino, she appeared in All About Eve, where she worked with Sunshine Dizon, Iza Calzado, Richard Gomez and Eula Valdez.
 She later joined the cast of the witchcraft series Ilumina.
 Garcia recently played the reprising role of Diony in the TV remake of Pinulot Ka Lang sa Lupa, which is based on the 1987 film of the same title released by Regal Entertainment (originally portrayed by Eddie Garcia).

+In the same year, she became the antagonist once again in Kambal, Karibal where she played Teresa then in 2018 via Inday Will Always Love You playing the role of Florence as guest appearance and last Ika-5 Utos playing the lead role of Eloisa as protagonist.